vislearnlab/movie-watching/README.md

 cd experiment
 python moviewatching.py --subject <SUBJECT_ID>
 ```

+If you do not have an eye tracker, alternatively run `python moviewatching.py --subject <SUBJECT_ID> --mock` in place of the last line.

 Output data is saved to `data/raw` and more information about the data variables is in `documentation/data_dictionary.csv`